Hamilton on pole in Canada to equal Senna's haul

-MONTREAL Triple Formula One world champion Lewis Hamilton put his Mercedes on pole position for the Canadian Grand Prix on Saturday to equal Ayrton Senna's career haul of 65.
+MONTREAL (Reuters) - Triple Formula One world champion Lewis Hamilton put his Mercedes on pole position for the Canadian Grand Prix on Saturday to equal Ayrton Senna's career haul of 65.

 The Briton's third successive pole in Canada also equalled Michael Schumacher's record of six at the island Circuit Gilles Villeneuve.
 Hamilton took the first of his F1 career at the same track 10 years ago with McLaren.